 He was our foster dog – and we had no intention in keeping him.
 But Riley seemed to know he was home the moment he jumped on our sofa…and he has been there ever since.
 Much the same way Lucky did the moment he jumped into our car.
 Our dogs really do pick us.

 Riley is our “gentle soul.”
 His expressive eyes and wiggle butt make us smile every day and he adds so much joy to our life and our store.
+He is now a senior with a greying muzzle and is as sweet as can be.

 In Loving Memory of Lucky, Our First Chief Smile Officer